 Heavy-Duty Outdoor Extension Cords

+You’ll surely find yourself in need of an extension cord from time to time, and it’s very important to have the appropriate heavy-duty outdoor extension cord for your RV.
 If you arrive at a campsite (or at a friend’s home, for example), and you need to park further away from the power source than your RV’s power cord will be able to reach, you’ll use your extension cord.
-But if you’ve got an RV with 50-amp electric service, you’ll want a good quality, heavy-duty outdoor 50A extension cord.

-The same is true if your RV has a 30-amp power cord.
+If you’ve got an RV with 50-amp electric service, you’ll want a good quality, heavy-duty outdoor 50A extension cord.
+And the same is true if your RV has a 30-amp power cord.
 You’ll need a good, heavy-duty outdoor 30A extension cord.

 It’s always a good idea to use as heavy-duty of a cord as possible, to avoid the risk of overheating.
 The longer the extension cord, the greater the risk.
 And drawing too much current through an under-rated extension cord is begging for trouble.
 It will overheat if left in that situation for too long and could end up starting an electrical fire.
+So, whenever possible, use as heavy-duty of a cord/cable as you have available, stepping down to the smaller plug as close to the outlet as possible.

 50A Extension Cord